prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_Supplement_Wetlab.md

 - Consider phosphatase and kinase inhibitor cocktails for certain sample types
 - Document collection conditions and timing for batch effect analysis

-### 2.1.4 Protocol Compatibility and Adaptations
+### 2.1.3 Protocol Compatibility and Adaptations

-The experimental methods presented here represent optimized protocols developed at the Functional Genomics Center Zurich.
+The experimental methods presented here represent optimized protocols implemented at the Functional Genomics Center Zurich.
 While the demonstration uses the Maculins et al. dataset, the analytical approaches are broadly applicable to TMT-based phosphoproteomics studies regardless of the specific sample preparation method used, provided that:

 - Chemical labeling (TMT or similar isobaric tags) was employed
 - Both PTM-enriched and total proteome datasets are available